 Above: (Top) There is a clear correlation between a student's failure rate on MCAS and their socioeconomic status (UMass Donahue Institute Report, 2000).
 (Bottom) Massachusetts is only one of eight states that still require students to pass a standardized test to graduate (New York is currently in the process of dropping their graduation exams).

-Massachusetts is only one of eight states that still require a graduation exam (down from a high of 28 states in 2010).
+Massachusetts is only one of eight states that still requires a graduation exam (down from a high of 28 states in 2010).
 Any voter needs to ask themselves, why?
 One of the main motivators for adding a graduation exam was the unfunded No Child Left Behind Act and the funding attached to Race to the Top, which was part of the 2009 American Recovery and Reinvestment Act (neither required graduation exams, but did emphasize standardized testing and many states looked to high-achieving states like Massachusetts for models).
 However, since then, states have realized that it did not help their students to prevent them from getting a diploma, if they could not pass a standardized test.
 The data is clear that graduation tests did nothing to lift student achievement but did raise dropout rates.
 That schools spent a massive amount of resources on the "bubble kids" (giving most resources to students who were just below the passing rate of graduation exams) ignoring support for lower or higher achieving students.
 Parents, students, and teachers raised concerns that, after Race to the Top, there was too much emphasis on testing.
 Moreover, states started lowering educational standards to prevent more students from not passing their exams (due to the real high-stakes natures of those exams).
 One by one, states began to remove their requirements for students to pass standardized test to receive a diploma.
 Massachusetts should follow their lead.
 Finally, the passage of this ballot question could open the door for students who completed all graduation requirements in the past, but did not pass MCAS, to receive their diplomas retroactively (which had a major positive impact in other states that ended their graduation exams).

 If this ballot question passes, it would have a positive effect on our public school system.
 It will allow districts to focus more on student improvement than on a few students that are on the borderline of passing a graduation exam.
 It will allow schools to better support students who are at risk of dropping out of school.
 It will allow schools to think more holistically on what are the most important requirements for graduation.